valentynkt/BackendGarden/content/Emotions vs Feelings vs Thoughts.md

 Despite the negative perception of emotions in some contexts, they [[Evolutionary advantages of emotions|have many evolutionary advantages]].
 The zeitgeist is shifting on this topic, recognizing the importance of understanding and embracing emotions.

-If one can [[Emotions deeply affect our thoughts, actions, and world view|understand how their emotions affect them]], they can mitigate the negative effects and enjoy the positive effects.
+If we can [[Emotions deeply affect our thoughts, actions, and world view|understand how our emotions affect us]], we can mitigate the negative effects and enjoy the positive effects.
 By acknowledging and processing emotions, individuals can gain a deeper understanding of themselves and improve their overall well-being.